Keeping Up with the Joneses (film): Plot

 The Gaffneys arrange a private meeting with MBI's head of security, Carl Pronger to expose the Joneses, but before Carl can disclose classified details, he is killed by a sniper who also attacks the Gaffneys.
-They are rescued by the Joneses and a high-speed chase and shootout ensue.
+They are rescued by the Joneses, leading to a high-speed chase and shootout.
 The Gaffneys learn that the Joneses are actually trying to discover whether there is treason within MBI.
-Back in the cul-de-sac, Jeff gives Tim and Natalie some relationship advice and the two couples bond.
-After they return to their houses, the Joneses trigger a bomb that blows up their house alone.
+Back in the cul-de-sac, Jeff gives Tim and Natalie some relationship advice, and the two couples bond.
+After they return to their houses, the Joneses trigger a bomb that blows up their house.

-Later, after lying to the police about the Joneses, the Gaffneys are frantically preparing to go on the run when the Joneses reappear alive and well in their basement.
+Later, after lying to the police about the Joneses, the Gaffneys are frantically preparing to go on the run when the Joneses reappear alive and well in the Gaffneys' basement.
 They kidnapped Jeff's colleague Dan Craverston and his wife Meg, who are revealed to be trying to sell MBI's experimental microchips to an international arms dealer called "The Scorpion".
 When the Scorpion calls on Dan's phone, Jeff answers posing as Dan and arranges a meeting to deliver the microchips.

 Jeff and Karen go to the hotel where the meeting takes place, while the Joneses back them up from the roof.
-The Scorpion turns out to be a former MBI employee named Bruce Springstine, who recognizes Jeff.
-With their cover blown, Tim radios for back-up, but the operation is aborted and the Gaffneys are declared collateral damage.
+The Scorpion turns out to be a former MBI employee named Bruce Springstine who recognizes Jeff.
+With their cover blown, Tim radios for backup, but the operation is aborted and the Gaffneys are declared collateral damage.
 The Joneses disobey orders and surrender to the Scorpion, but before the latter gets around to killing them, Karen is able to pass a knife to Natalie, giving the Joneses the opportunity to eliminate half of the Scorpion's henchmen.
 They escape by jumping out the window into a pool, just before the briefcase containing the chips is detonated by Natalie, and a bomb kills the Scorpion and his remaining henchmen.
 Proud of their new friends, the Joneses say goodbye and go back to their life of espionage.

 The next summer, the Gaffneys visit the café in Marrakesh where the Joneses used to date and happen upon the Joneses who are in the middle of a new mission, accidentally blowing their cover and triggering yet another gunfight.